CCAA CAPE CONTEMPORARY ART AFRICA.

 Culturebrand Architects of Culture is responsible for the development of this new contemporary Art Fair for Africa.
 The Fair will be the place and annual art show for Contemporary Art from all African Countries.
 The Development contains extended Services inclusive Consulting, Jury Pre-Selection, Sponsorship and Fundraising, Partner Selection, Funding, Art and Gallery Selection, VIP and Exhibition Programming, PR, Lobbying.
 About 140 african and international Galleries with African Art, and more than 50 African Art Institutions shall be taking part in this new African Art Fair.

 - Pre Selection Process

 Cape Town and Marrakesch are the two pre-selected destinations for the first issue of the new African Art Fair Project.
-The Decision for the final hosting Cities will be made during Winter 2016/2017.
-There is an option to select both cities in a continuing Biennial Process – 2 Years in Cape Town (starting 2017, plus 2018) – One Year in Marrakesch (starting 2019) – to be continued back in 2020 in Cape Town.
+The Decision for the final hosting Cities will be made during Winter 2018/2019.
+There is an option to select both cities in a continuing Biennial Process – 1 Year in Cape Town (starting 2019) – One Year in Marrakesch (starting 2020) – to be continued back in 2021 in Cape Town.
 The BID is still open for other interested African Countries.

 - Partnerships with African Institutions

 - African Art Talks for the announcement of the Project.